pemsley/coot/trunk/rcrane/README.txt

 and replace the "K " with the desired keyboard shortcut.
 Note that using an uppercase letter will create a shortcut for Shift+letter.

+If you are using Coot 0.7 or newer and would like RCrane to automatically launch with Coot, add the line rcane.createRCraneMenuWithCheck()

 By  default, RCrane limits the number of nucleotides that can be rotamerized at once (default: 20).
 This is done to prevent excessively long run times due to an erroneous mouse click.
 To increase the limit, add the line